-Alfonse Chiu is a writer, designer, artist, and curator based between Taipei, Singapore, and New Haven.
+Alfonse Chiu is a writer, curator, and designer based between Taipei, Singapore, and Shanghai.

 Working across contemporary art, architecture, performance, and cinema, Chiu's research-based practice seeks to excavate the subterranean processes and infrastructures underpinning capital and ideological flows within the post-colonial tropical belt, with a focus on South/East Asia and the Pacific Rim.
 Through exhibitions, publications, and performances, Chiu identifies how regimes of power and knowledge manifest through the production and circulation of visual, material, and spatial cultures to structure social definitions of value, property, and desire.

-Their texts have been published internationally in periodicals such as Hyperallergic, PIN-UP, ArtAsiaPacific, and ArtReview; and commissioned by major institutions including the Asian Film Archive, Berlinale, Tbilisi Architecture Biennial, Sharjah Architecture Triennial, Nieuwe Instituut, the Nasher Sculpture Center, and the Singapore Pavilion at the 59th Venice Biennale.
-They have participated in residencies at Medialab Matadero (Madrid), PACT Zollverein (Essen), and Muzej Suvremene Umjetnosti (Zagreb), amongst others.
+Their texts have been published internationally in periodicals such as Hyperallergic, ArtAsiaPacific, Ocula, and ArtReview; and commissioned by major institutions including the Asian Film Archive, Arsenal Filminstitut, Tbilisi Architecture Biennial, Sharjah Architecture Triennial, Nieuwe Instituut, Nasher Sculpture Center, the West Kowloon Cultural District Authority, the Singapore Pavilion at the 59th Venice Biennale, and the Philippine Pavilion at the 61st Venice Biennale.

 They are the convener of the Tropical Studies Working Group, located at and supported by the Yale Whitney Humanities Center; they previously served as the Albert Sack Graduate Curatorial Intern of American Decorative Arts at the Yale University Art Gallery where they assisted on curatorial research and archive management at the Sack Family Archive of the Leslie P. and George H. Hume American Furniture Study Center.